Faculty

 At National Youth Opera Aotearoa 2026, John will guide participants in the creative process from page to stage, mentoring young artists in stagecraft, ensemble awareness and the interpretive skills required to thrive in contemporary opera practice.

-• Lior Balachness (Spain)
+• Lior Balachness (NZ)

 ASSISTANT CONDUCTOR